ihaveamac/srcds-nix/README.md

-## services\.srcds\.openGameFirewall
+## services\.srcds\.openFirewall

-CURRENTLY NOT IMPLEMENTED\.
-Open game firewall ports for all defined servers\.
-This can be overridden per-server by setting each one’s ` openGameFirewall ` option\.
+Whether to open firewall ports for all defined servers\.
+This can be overridden per-server by setting each one’s ` openFirewall ` option\.